fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

 ### Mon 12/3: Catch up

 ### Wed 12/5: Final Discussion (useful for your final): What can we learn from the history of diet and health?
+- All work due by December 14 at 5:00pm.
+- Email your final to me, and I'll let you know I received it.
+- You can also resubmit (via email) any previous assignments that you've substantially revised for re-evaluation.
+Trivial changes don't make any difference in your grade.

+### Final "Exam"
+- Your final assignment is to write a 1200-1500 word review essay that answers the question: "What is the use of history in understanding the relationship between food, diet, and health?"
+There is no "right" answer, obviously.
+The point is to show off the ways of thinking about diet and health that you've learned in the course.
+- As discussed in class over and over and over again:
+  - Formulate an answer to that question and clearly state it your first paragraph.
+  - Use the rest of your essay to systematically argue for your answer using the readings and discussions as support for your argument
+  - You are being evaluated on the sophistication of your answer, the clarity of your argument, and your use of course readings as support.